Severn Bridge Sportive: The Routes

-The .gpx files of the routes for the 65 mile and 100 mile 2017 Severn Bridge Sportive are available to download.
+The .gpx files of the routes for the 60 mile and 100 mile 2019 Severn Bridge Sportive are available to view on Ride with GPS.
 Please click on the link here.

 The route will be clearly and comprehensively marked, with direction arrows at each turning and road junction.
 We will make sure that you are in no doubt as to where you should be heading so, if there is a long time between turnings, we’ll put up some confirmation arrows to give you some reassurance that you haven’t missed a turn.
 However, in the unlikely event that you take a wrong turn at any point or if signs have been dislodged, we will give each rider a route card as a fallback, which will also include emergency contact information.